5 Questions Ahead Of The Republican National Convention

 "I think we're going to see something that is going to be very uplifting and positive," Trump told Fox News.
 "That's what I'd like it to be."

-That, though, stands in contrast to what Trump said just in the last few days.
+That, though, stands in contrast to what Trump said just in the past few days.

 "If you want a vision of your life under a Biden presidency," Trump said Thursday, "think of the smoldering ruins in Minneapolis, the violent anarchy of Portland, the bloodstained sidewalks of Chicago, and imagine the mayhem coming to your town and every single town in America."